The Community Training & Development Centre

 OUR 25+ YEAR STORY!

-Throughout 2023, we shared highlights of our work as a not-for-profit (which began 25 years ago in 1997!), partnering with local communities and organizations to address skills training and career development needs.
+To celebrate our 25 years of work as a not-for-profit we shared highlights of our work as a not-for-profit, partnering with local communities and organizations to address skills training and career development needs.

-We summarized our projects in a series of short videos called "Steps of Success - Our 25+ year story" shared on our Facebook and Instagram accounts throughout 2023.
+We summarized this work in a series of short videos called "Steps of Success - Our 25+ year story" shared on our Facebook and Instagram accounts throughout 2023.

-Learn more about us in this short 2 minute "Steps of Success" summary video.
+Learn more about us and watch the short 2 minute "Steps of Success" summary video.

 CAREER PATHWAYS